 In the age of the internet, there is an app or program for every task.
 So why are so many people still filling out spreadsheets by hand?
 The next time you catch yourself using a pen and paper, when a program will suffice, stop.

 We are surrounded by technology that can improve our workflow.
 Every document photocopied is a waste of time and energy.
+Maximize project management software instead of manual spreadsheets.
+Add a twist of creativity to your content and captions with writing tools.
 Make sure you are working in the 21st century by using the right programs for the job.

 From document sharing to giving presentations, there are tons of productivity-boosting programs available.
 Optimize your workflow by making your technology do the heavy lifting.